joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/about-context-menus-in-html-air.md

 can be used to display a context menu.
 By default, a context menu is displayed automatically when the user invokes the context menu event on selected text (by right-clicking or command-clicking the text).
-To prevent the default menu from opening, listen for the `contextmenu` event and call the event object’s `preventDefault()` method:
+To prevent the default menu from opening, listen for the `contextmenu` event and call the event object's `preventDefault()` method:

     function showContextMenu(event){